sarakhi20/MySQL-task2/README.md

-# Database Model for Guvi Zen Class with dbdiagram.io
+# Database Model for Guvi Zen Class

 This guide provides step-by-step instructions and guidelines for creating a database model using dbdiagram.io, a popular online tool for designing database schemas.

-## Getting Started

-1. **Access dbdiagram.io:** Open your web browser and visit [dbdiagram.io](https://dbdiagram.io/).

-2. **Sign In or Create an Account:** If you already have an account, sign in.
-Otherwise, create a new account to save your work.

 ## Designing Your Database Model